heysokam/confy/readme.md

 Inspired by SCons, without the issues of a typeless language.
 You can expect:
 - Ergonomic, readable and minimal/simple syntax.
 - Behaves like a library.
-Build your own binary that runs the compilation commands.
+Build your own binary that compiles your app.
 - Imperative, not declarative.
 You own the control flow.
-- Sane project configuration defaults.
+- Sane project and configuration defaults.
-- Builds with `zig cc`.
-Auto-downloads the latest version for the host.
+- Auto-downloads the latest compiler for the host.
+- Cross-compilation as a **first class citizen**, not an afterthought.

 ## Preview
 Minimal build file: